gammamonbiscuit/starbound-ampere-server/README.md

 | /server/backup              | Backup data                                                |

 ## Environment Variables
+These variables should be modified in `starbound.env` instead of `docker-compose.yml` because the main script will read them from `starbound.env` at runtime, if you still prefer that you can place an empty `starbound.env` to bypass re-creation.

 | Variable | Default | Example | Info |
 |:----|:----|:----|:----|
 | `STEAM_LOGIN`           | `"anonymous"` | `"myusername mypassword"` | Your Steam credentials, required to download the game, workshop mods are always downloaded anonymously.                                                               |